-Here’s the good news: there are ways to get out of credit card debt that don’t require you to pay back every penny you’ve spent (along with some hefty interest charges).
-Here’s the better news: these methods should be able you to reduce your debt without wrecking your credit.
+Here’s the good news: there are ways to get out of credit card debt that doesn’t require you to pay back every penny you’ve spent (along with some hefty interest charges).
+Here’s the better news: these methods should be able to reduce your debt without wrecking your credit.
 Curious?
 Keep reading.

-DiY isn’t just for minor home repairs or crafting projects.
+DIY isn’t just for minor home repairs or crafting projects.
 If you have the time and energy, you can put in the work to reduce your credit card debt all by yourself.
 If you’re more of an independent operator, here are some things you can try.

 Work With Your Creditors